Hedgehogs trapped in plastic rubbish

 I first got started as a hedgehog rescue due to the dangers caused by plastic waste.
 I spotted a hedgehog out of the window that looked like it had a leaf stuck to its spines.
 I thought it was so cute that it had a leaf on it and I called it ‘leaf hog’.
 It wasn’t until several days later when I managed to get closer to the hedgehog that I realised it wasn’t a leaf.
 The poor hedgehog had got tangled in the plastic netting that is used for bird fat balls.
 The plastic was all around it, cutting deep into its flesh.
 How awful that something used to help one species, was causing immense suffering to another.

 Plastic litter is all around us but particularly in hedgerows where hedgehogs like to live where it gets blown by the wind or thrown by thoughtless passers by.
-Hedgehogs can get tangled in discarded netting (including football nets, garden netting and the netting used by Councils to cover recycling boxes), elastic bands and plastic beer can rings.
+Hedgehogs can get tangled in any type of discarded netting (including football nets, garden netting and the netting used by Councils to cover recycling boxes), elastic bands and plastic beer can rings.
 They can also get their heads trapped inside discarded plastic packaging, cups and pots.

 This plastic waste can even be found in our own gardens.
 A couple of years ago I found a hedgehog wandering around in my own garden that had its head completely stuck inside the empty plastic bag from a hot chicken, picked up somewhere in the neighbourhood.
 It was attracted by the tasty remnants of the hot chicken, poked its head inside to get a lick and got the bag stuck entirely over its head.